chardmd/ups-nodejs/README.md

 A collection of UPS API converted to NodeJS module
 =======================

-This is a very simple NodeJS module for UPS API, so simple, even your grandmother can use it.
+Hey boys and girls, this is a very simple NodeJS module for UPS API, so simple, even your grandmother can use it! :-)

+But before we start, you need to have an access to UPS API.
+Getting access to the UPS developer tools is pretty easy.
+The first thing you will want to do is:

+[Register for UPS Online Tools] (https://www.ups.com/servlet/registration?loc=en_US&returnto=http%3A%2F%2Fwww.ups.com%2Fe_comm_access%2FlaServ%3Floc%3Den_US)

-are you ready? let's see it in action.
+so are you ready? let's see it in action.

 ### 1) How Shipping Services Work

+An all encompassing tool for enterprises.
+This allows you to actually ship things and printed labels.
 The process to use the Shipping API consists of two phases, the ship confirm phase followed by the ship accept phase.

 #### ShipConfirm